bananamster/ddos_response/ddos_response_plan.md

 _Bob_ |
 _Eva_ |

-### As incident controller make a quick assessment of the situation and impact.
+### As the incident controller make a quick assessment of the situation and impact.
 Filed | Details
 -------------------------|-----------------------
 Name |